STRML/Healthcare.gov-Marketplace/README.md

 (qunit, jasmine).
 Please just make sure they pass, and feel free to use your favorite test framework.
 I will take care of wiring them into Grunt and TravisCI.

+See the [baseline](https://github.com/STRML/Healthcare.gov-Marketplace/tree/baseline) branch for unmodified upstream files.
+If you notice a change in the Healthcare.gov Marketplace, please commit it to that branch.
+Changes will be merged from baseline to master when possible.

 Development
 -----------